 I have since bought quantities of other fish antibiotics from the same company to have on hand for different types of infection if SHTF.
 It’s now been more than a year and I’ve had no ill effects to my knowledge from taking the antibiotics.
 Again, this is my story and not medical advice for your situation.

-Things to Consider When Taking Fish Antibiotics for Survival
+Things to Consider When Taking Fish Antibiotics

 - Make sure you are certain about the difference between animal dosage and human dosages.